david618/dcosadmin/installation/disconnected/README.md

 After these changes the nodes should be able to access services from each other; however, they cannot access the www

+## Format Data Drives (optional)
+If you have data drives format and mount them on /var/lib/mesos.

+You can use a script like "fmtdrvs.sh".
+Run this command on each of the private agents.

+Otherwise DC/OS will use the root partition.

 ## Run DCOS Installation Script

 Install Pre-reqs on Boot